tawi1/Tile-Prefab-Placer/docs/source/gettingstarted.rst

 		.. image:: images/gettingstarted/AddingPrefabs2.png

 	.. note::
-		`MapTile` component is used for the calculation of intersections on the grid, so if you don't need it you can use default game objects.
+		:ref:`_maptile` is used for the calculation of intersections on the grid, so if you don't need it you can use default game objects.

 .. _category: